Speedy Smith: Limoges CSP (2020–2021)

-BC Rytas (2021–2022)
+Rytas Vilnius (2021–2022)

 On September 19, 2021, Smith signed with BC Rytas of the Lithuanian league.
-On June 7 Smith has won the LKL championship, winning series final 4–1.
+On June 7 Smith has won the LKL championship, winning the final series by beating Lietkabelis Panevėžys 4–1.

 Hapoel Jerusalem (2022–2024)

 On July 10, 2022, Smith signed with Hapoel Jerusalem of the Israeli Israeli Basketball Premier League.
 On November 5, 2024, Smith parted ways with the team.
 His request to be released from his contract was granted by the club.

 Türk Telekom (2024–2025)

-On November 7, 2024, he sighed with Türk Telekom B.K. of the Basketbol Süper Ligi.
+On November 7, 2024, he signed with Türk Telekom B.K. of the Basketbol Süper Ligi.

-Merkezefendi Basket (2025–present)
+Merkezefendi Basket (2025–2026)

 On September 25, 2025, he signed with Merkezefendi Belediyesi Denizli of the Basketbol Süper Ligi (BSL).

+Return to Rytas (2026)

+On January 1, 2026, Smith returned to Rytas Vilnius, signing for the remainder of the 2025–26 season.
+On May 9, 2026, he helped Rytas win their maiden Basketball Champions League title, recording 11 points, eight rebounds and eight assists in a 92–86 win over AEK Athens in the championship game.

+Pallacanestro Reggiana (2026–present)

+On July 24, 2026, Smith signed with Pallacanestro Reggiana of the Italian Lega Basket Serie A (LBA).

 Personal life

 On November 15, 2005, at 2:06 AM, Smith's non-biological brother, Dalvontae Coley, was allegedly shot by two masked men that entered his apartment complex, which was located in St. Petersburg, Florida, at 22 years of age.
 Coley's death affected Smith considerably, as he often "looked up to his older brother."
 He said, "I always think about what if he was here right now."